Different Types of Bow In Archery and Hunting

 It has been possible because of its sophisticated design – there is a rounded wheel called ‘cam’ or ‘pulley’ located at the top of each limbs holding the drawstring.

 When an archer pulls the string of a compound bow, the pulley levering system multiplies the force and transfer the stored power of limbs to the string which creates a powerful shot with a lesser amount of effort on the part of the archer.

-Though crossbow looks like a most modern bow, it was used by ancient Chinese warrior in around 500 BC.
-It is mainly a combination of gun and either recurve or compound bow.
-Traditional recurve crossbow much challenging to draw than modern compound crossbows.
+Though crossbow looks like a most modern bow, it was used by ancient Chinese warriors in around 500 BC.
+It is mainly a combination of guns and either recurve or compound bow.
+Traditional recurve crossbow more challenging to draw than modern compound crossbows.
 With a modern compound crossbow, you can pull even 175 pounds easily.